Gianni Vattimo: Biography

+In 2010, he delivered the Gifford Lectures on The End of Reality at the University of Glasgow.
+In the same year he participated in the Subversive Film Festival.

-In March 2012 he was a speaker at the national congress of the Grand Orient of Italy in Rimini.
+In March 2012, he was a speaker at the national congress of the Grand Orient of Italy in Rimini.

+Vattimo died in Turin on 19 September 2023, at the age of 87.

 Philosophy

-Vattimo's philosophy can be characterized as postmodern with his emphasis on "pensiero debole" (weak thought).
+Vattimo's philosophy can be characterized as postmodern with his emphasis on pensiero debole (weak thought).
 This requires that the foundational certainties of modernity with its emphasis on objective truth founded in a rational unitary subject be relinquished for a more multi-faceted conception closer to that of the arts.
 He draws on the philosophy of Martin Heidegger with his critique of foundations and the hermeneutic philosophy of his teacher Hans-Georg Gadamer.
 Perhaps his greatest influence though is the thought of Friedrich Nietzsche, whose "discovery of the 'lie', the discovery that alleged 'values' and metaphysical structures are just a play of forces" (1993:93), plays an important role in Vattimo's notion of "weak thought".

-Vattimo rejects any notion of a transcendental structure of reason or reality that would be given once and for all.
-This does not imply the loss of truth, but a Heideggerean reinterpretation of truth as the opening of horizons.
+Vattimo embraced Friedrich Nietzsche's nihilist idea of God's death.
+Vattimo rejected any notion of a transcendental structure of reason or reality that would be given once and for all.
+This does not imply the loss of truth, but a Heideggerian reinterpretation of truth as the opening of horizons.
 Such truth is deeper than propositions which are made possible by such openings.
 Philosophies then are always responses to contingent questions, they are 'ontologies of actuality,' a thesis that can be confirmed by the historico-cultural links of particular philosophies.
 For hermeneutics to be consistent with its own rejection of metaphysics, it must present itself, argues Vattimo "as the most persuasive philosophical interpretation of a situation or 'epoch'" (1997:10).
-To do this, Vattimo proposes a reading of hermeneutics as having a "nihilistic" vocation.
+To do this, Vattimo proposed a reading of hermeneutics as having a "nihilistic" vocation.

 To Vattimo, hermeneutics has become boring and vague, lacking any clear significance for philosophical problems.
-His answer is to insist on the nihilistic consequences of hermeneutics.
-The claim that "there are no facts only interpretations and this too is an interpretation" amounts to saying that hermeneutics cannot be seen as the most accurate/true description of the permanent structures of reality of human existence.
-Hermeneutics is not a metaphysical theory in this sense and so can only be "proved" by being presented as the response to a history of being, a history of the fabling of the world, of the weakening of structures, that is as the occurrence of nihilism.
+His answer was to insist on the nihilistic consequences of hermeneutics.
+The claim that "there are no facts only interpretations and this too is an interpretation" amounts to saying that hermeneutics cannot be seen as the most accurate/true description of the permanent structures of the reality of human existence.
+Hermeneutics is not a metaphysical theory in this sense and so can only be "proved" by being presented as the response to a history of being, a history of the fabling of the world, of the weakening of structures, that is, as the occurrence of nihilism.